Behavioral Activation in the Treatment of Depression

 The most interesting fact that the study revealed was that behavioral activation on its own was as effective in treating depression as complete cognitive therapy and antidepressant medication.

-From this perspective, depression is seen as a negative situation, where a person finds themselves without any reinforcements or incentives.
+From this perspective, depression is seen as a negative situation, when you find yourself without any reinforcements or incentives.

-The objective of behavioral action is to give these people back their lust for life.
+The objective of behavioral action is to give you back yourr lust for life.
 This is achieved through action.
 The action of realizing that there are countless people, situations, places, moments, and experiences that can restore their happiness.

-The problem is that the person with depression has a tendency to behavioral avoidance.
+The problem is that if you suffer from depression you have a tendency to use behavioral avoidance.
 This is precisely the opposite of what’s being proposed with behavioral action.
-In fact, they stop going out, they stop doing activities that before were so enjoyable for them, and they stop interacting with others.
-This only contributes to maintaining and increasing their feelings of sadness and apathy.
-Therefore, this tends to confirm their negative thoughts about themselves.
-Furthermore, they think their future looks black.
+In fact, you stop going out, stop doing activities that before were so enjoyable for you, and stop interacting with others.
+This only contributes to maintaining and increasing your feelings of sadness and apathy.
+Therefore, this tends to also confirm your negative thoughts about yourself.
+Furthermore, you think your future looks black.

-Naturally, when they don’t feel like doing anything they get taken over by a feeling of inertia.
-In fact, they completely avoid living and enjoying what’s around them.
-Furthermore, they find it impossible to improve their mood.
-Indeed, they’re unable to think in a more positive way about life because they don’t give themselves the opportunity to get to know all the enjoyable things out there that are waiting for them.
+Naturally, when you don’t feel like doing anything you get taken over by a feeling of inertia.
+In fact, you completely avoid living and enjoying what’s around you.
+Furthermore, you find it impossible to improve your mood.
+Indeed, you’re unable to think in a more positive way about life because you don’t give yourself the opportunity to get to know about all the enjoyable things out there that are waiting for you.

-It’s extremely important that they realize that getting active is the key to improving how they feel.
-In fact, it cuts the vicious circle of depression and releases them from their prison of depression.
-Consequently, they start to see that, as well as injustice and adversity, there are also joys and pleasures in the world.
+It’s extremely important that you realize that getting active is the key to improving how you feel.
+In fact, it cuts the vicious circle of depression and releases you from our prison of depression.
+Consequently, you start to see that, as well as injustice and adversity, there are also joys and pleasures in the world.

-This doesn’t mean it’s expected that they suddenly start partying every day.
-In fact, the objective of behavioral action is to program their day-to-day with realistic and reinforcing activities that they feel capable of carrying out.
+This doesn’t mean it’s expected that you suddenly start partying every day.
+In fact, the objective of behavioral action is to program your day-to-day with realistic and reinforcing activities that you feel capable of carrying out.

-It makes no sense to propose reactivities that aren’t reinforcing for them.
-What they need is to renew their desires, objectives, and motives.
+It makes no sense to propose reactivities that aren’t reinforcing for you.
+What you need to do is to renew your desires, objectives, and motives.

-Later, when they emerge from their passivity, they can start to carry out activities that require a little more effort.
-Perhaps some that they’ve never even done before but would like to try.
+Later, when you emerge from your passivity, you can start to carry out activities that require a little more effort.
+Perhaps some that you’ve never even done before but would like to try.

-One of the problems that usually arise when proposing behavioral activation is that the person, due to their depressed mood, gives themselves reasons for not carrying out the activity or abandoning it.
-That’s because they don’t feel capable, they believe it won’t work, or that it’s just not worth the effort.
+One of the problems that usually arise when proposing behavioral activation is that, due to your depressed mood, you give yourself reasons for not carrying out the activity or abandoning it.
+That’s because you don’t feel capable, you believe it won’t work, or that it’s just not worth the effort.

-Sometimes, it also happens that if they’re unable to carry out the task perfectly, they give up and then beat themselves up over it.
+Sometimes, it also happens that if you’re unable to carry out the task perfectly, you give up and then beat yourself up over it.

-Therefore, it’s important to educate them and make them realize that their thoughts are influencing their behavior, and are the product of their negative vision.
-What they need to do is stay active, despite any negative thoughts, even if it takes a tremendous effort.
-Eventually, they’ll be rewarded with an escape from their unpleasant emotional state.
+Therefore, it’s important to educate yourself and realize that your thoughts are influencing your behavior, and are the product of your negative vision.
+What you need to do is stay active, despite any negative thoughts, even if it takes a tremendous effort.
+Eventually, you’ll be rewarded with an escape from your unpleasant emotional state.